If Salt Spring Island is the jewel of the Gulf Islands, then Ganges Village is its beating heart.

 Whether you're arriving by BC Ferries as a foot passenger, stepping off a seaplane at the Ganges harbour float, or just following your nose to the smell of fresh pastries, Ganges is the kind of village that rewards slow exploration.
 It's small enough to cover on foot, but interesting enough that an hour can easily turn into a morning.

-And if you're joining the Salt Spring Hop On Hop Off Artisan Trail tour — which departs from and returns to the Salt Spring Visitor Information Centre right here in Ganges — you'll have the perfect opportunity to bookend your island day with some quality village time.
+And if you're joining the Salt Spring Hop On Hop Off Artisan Trail tour, you'll have the perfect opportunity to bookend your island day with some quality village time.

 WHERE EXACTLY IS GANGES VILLAGE?

-Ganges sits on the eastern shore of Salt Spring Island, nestled around a protected harbour at the northern end of Long Harbour.
+Ganges sits tucked in on the north-eastern shore of Salt Spring Island, nestled around a protected harbour at the northern end of Long Harbour.
 It's the island's only real village — the commercial, cultural, and social hub of a community of around 11,000 permanent residents.

-The village centre is where Lower Ganges Road meets McPhillips Avenue, and this is where you'll find cafés, galleries, restaurants, and the entrance to Centennial Park right on the waterfront.
+The village centre is where Lower Ganges Road meets Fulford-Ganges Road, and this is where you'll find cafés, galleries, restaurants, and the entrance to Centennial Park right on the waterfront.
 Everything is walkable.

 THE SALT SPRING ISLAND SATURDAY MARKET: A MUST-DO EXPERIENCE